Register a Company

 One of the first steps you need to take when you open up a wedding planning business is to decide what type of business structure you want to set up.
 Your decision will depend mainly on three things:

+If you are launching your business with another person, you could also set up your business as a partnership.
 The primary difference between a sole trader and a partnership are the people involved.
 As a sole trader, you'll be responsible for making the key decisions for your business alone, and will be financially liable for it too.
 In a partnership, there may be two or more people making these decisions, and taking the financial burden of the business.

-You'll need to register with the Australian Securities and Investments Commission (ASIC), get an Australian Company Number and apply for an Australian Business Number (ABN).
+You'll also need to register with the Australian Securities and Investments Commission (ASIC), get an Australian Company Number and apply for an Australian Business Number (ABN).
 Keep in mind that the requirement for a business license varies by state.

-As your wedding business grows, you'll want to revisit your online portfolio and fill it with written testimonials, pictures and videos of weddings you've contributed to along with a list of your certifications and samples of wedding timelines you've created.
+As your wedding business grows, you'll want to revisit your online portfolio and fill it with written testimonials, pictures and videos of weddings you've contributed to along with a list of your certificates and samples of wedding timelines you've created.

 There are loads of different ways to host and advertise your portfolio.
 The most popular is to by building a website, but you can also use Adobe Portfolio, Wix, Instagram, Facebook or Pinterest as well.

 Rather than charging a fixed fee, some wedding planners prefer to charge a percentage of the overall cost of the wedding, while others might charge an hourly rate for their time.
-So, overall prices fluctuate widely, ranging from $500 for basic consultancy to $10,000 (or more) for full wedding planning services.

 When you're starting out, it's worth trying out different pricing strategies and finding the one that works best for your wedding planning business.